 Click on the change to redo.

-Now return to the audit log window and you will see that the audit log entry is back.
+Now return to the Audit Log grid and you will see that the audit log entry is back.
 Note that next to the other audit log entry are two undo arrows.
-This indicates that if you undo this change, all changes in the future will also be undo.
-In this case undoing the Transition settings change entry will also undo the Peptide settings change entry.
-This has to do with the Skyline document model and is beyond the scope of this tutorial.
-If you are interested in why this is the case, refer to the Audit logging paper.
-Note that once you close Skyline and open the document, those undo arrows will disappear from the audit log, since only changes made during your current Skyline session can be un- or redone.
+This indicates that if you undo this change, all changes made after this one will also be undone.
+In this case undoing the transition settings change entry will also undo the peptide settings change entry.
+This exactly how Undo works when using the Undo dropdown list in the toolbar.
+You can undo back to a certain point in the document history, but you cannot revert a single change in the middle of the list.
+Note that once you close Skyline and open the document, those undo arrows will disappear from the audit log, since only changes made during your current Skyline session can be un- or redone, again consistent with the Undo and Redo buttons and menu items.